 Beneath the Sun

-ClimateAll of Rqet is constantly assailed by the sun's rage, while areas such as the deserts in the west may be significantly hotter— annual temperatures within the continent average at 94°F. Rainfall is more common in the north and south, as are terrible hurricanes each hotyixok.
-During hotchalit, the deserts in the west are deadly— one can boil alive should they venture too far from the canyon's shadow.
-Within the basin and in certain areas in the west, terrible windstorms form during hotyezil.
+ClimateAll of Rqet is subject to constant assaults of the sun's heat.
+While areas such as the deserts in the west may be significantly hotter— annual temperatures within the continent average at 94°F. Rainfall is more common in the north and south, as are terrible hurricanes each hotyixok?.
+During hotchalit,? the deserts in the west are deadly— one can boil alive should they venture too far from the canyon's shadow.
+Within the basin and in certain areas in the west, terrible windstorms form during hotyezil.?

 Sweat forms along my brow once more, but I do not wipe it away this time.
 I welcome it.
 It tells me that I am still alive, and provides welcome relief.

-Zilopnou dominates the Cipou Canyon, while Ponouli along the northern peninsula launches constant invasions to reclaim what was once theirs.
-At the southern edge of the great deserts, lies the cursed island city of Shoal'Ghnu.
-Past the Tchtnox Mountains lies Romtol, tensely watching their northern neighbors across the Xhloui River— Louh for their inevitable attack.
-Isolated from this conflict by the Youti islands west of the river's mouth, lies Noktyoul.
+Zilopnou? dominates the Cipou Canyon, while Ponouli? along the northern peninsula launches constant invasions to reclaim what was once theirs.
+At the southern edge of the great deserts, lies the cursed island city of Shoal'Ghnu.?
+Past the Tchtnox Mountains lies Romtol, tensely watching their northern neighbors across the Xhloui River for their inevitable attack— the alchemical nation of Louh.
+Isolated from this conflict by the Youti islands west of the river's mouth, lies Noktyoul.?